Why does your mortgage keep going up?

 Some homeowners prefer to pay their property taxes and homeowners insurance bills themselves instead of using an escrow account.
 This reduces their monthly payment to their mortgage servicer, but they are still required to pay those bills on time and in full.
 If you closed your loan without an escrow account and later decide to add one, your mortgage payment would increase to cover those costs.

-Why did my escrow payment go up?
+Why did your escrow payment go up?

 Aside from property tax and insurance premium increases, some mortgage servicers charge a fee to set up your escrow account.
 Additionally, if you pay mortgage insurance or miss a homeowners insurance or property tax payment, your lender may require you to pay into an escrow account.